shixm-cloud/ENVR3002/Lab2.md

 >> x = 1:2:8
 >> x = 5:-1:-5
 ```
 Another convenient tool to create 1D array is `linspace`.
-You can type in `help linspace` in MATLAB to see how to use it.
+You can type `help linspace` in MATLAB to see how to use it.

 Al of the vectors we examined so far are _row vectors_.
 Each has one row and several columns.
 To generate _column vectors_ you need to _transpose_ row vectors.
 This is done with the single quote, or _apostrophe_ (`'`).